hpehl/quarkus-grpc-extension/README.md

+:warning: **No longer supported**

+This extension is no longer supported.
+Please use the official gRPC extension which is expected to be released as part of Quarkus 1.5.0.Final: https://github.com/quarkusio/quarkus/tree/master/extensions/grpc

+---

 # Quarkus gRPC Extension

 Extension to use [gRPC](https://grpc.io/) services and interceptors in your [Quarkus](https://quarkus.io) application.
 The extension picks up all services annotated with `@GrpcService` and interceptors marked with `@GrpcInterceptor`.
 The services and interceptors are registered against a gRPC server running on port `quarkus.grpc.port` (defaults to 5050).